Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/index.md

 ## How to create new agent factorizations
 ### example 'Ant-v4', '8x1'

-In this example, we will create an agent factorization not present in MaMuJoCo the "Ant"/'8x1', where each agent controls a single joint/action (first implemented by [safe-MaMuJoCo](https://github.com/chauncygu/Safe-Multi-Agent-Mujoco))
+In this example, we will create an agent factorization not present in Gymnasium-Robotics/MaMuJoCo the "Ant"/'8x1', where each agent controls a single joint/action (first implemented by [safe-MaMuJoCo](https://github.com/chauncygu/Safe-Multi-Agent-Mujoco)).

-first we will load the graph of MaMuJoCo
+first we will load the graph of MaMuJoCo:
 ```python
 >>> from gymnasium_robotics.mamujoco_v0 import get_parts_and_edges
 >>> unpartioned_nodes, edges, global_nodes = get_parts_and_edges('Ant-v4', None)
 ```
-the `unpartioned_nodes` contain the nodes of the MaMuJoCo graph the `edges` well, contain the edges of the graph and the `global_nodes` a set of observations for all agents
+The `unpartioned_nodes` contain the nodes of the MaMuJoCo graph.
+The `edges` well, contain the edges of the graph.
+And the `global_nodes` a set of observations for all agents.

-To create our '8x1' partition we will need to partition the `unpartioned_nodes`
+To create our '8x1' partition we will need to partition the `unpartioned_nodes`:
 ```python
 >>> unpartioned_nodes
 [(hip1, ankle1, hip2, ankle2, hip3, ankle3, hip4, ankle4)]